-Opening your mail might seem like a mundane task, but in today’s world, even that requires a bit of caution.
-Here’s advice on how to identify and handle mail or packages that could hold dangerous contents.
+Opening your mail might seem like a mundane task, but in today’s world, even that requires some caution.
+Here’s how to identify and handle mail or packages that could hold dangerous contents.

 The return address may be fictitious or non-existent.